global-agent-hackathon/global-agent-hackathon-may-2025/submissions/README.md

 We redefine social interaction with highly personalized agents.
 Our muti-agent network helps users find the circles/users they want.
 Social interaction is no longer a matter of luck, but a “Hi” after thousands of simulated exchanges.

 ## Project Goal
-This Project is in alpha-testing right now with a small internal user group, we want to refine all the features and submit it to startup accelerator like YC S25.
+This Project is in alpha-testing right now with a small internal user group, we want to refine all the features and submit it to startup accelerator like YC.

 ## How It Works
 1. Create a cloned agent of you: